 For acute back pain, NSAIDs remain your best bet for meaningful relief.
 For chronic pain, the evidence supports a multi-faceted approach centered on structured exercise, with spinal manipulation, heat therapy, and therapeutic taping providing additional modest benefits.
 Most importantly, staying active and avoiding prolonged bed rest accelerates recovery for both acute and chronic conditions.

-The research also highlights the importance of realistic expectations.
+The research highlights the importance of realistic expectations.
 Even the most effective treatments typically provide modest improvements rather than complete pain elimination.
 This doesn’t diminish their value—small, consistent improvements can significantly impact quality of life when sustained over time.

 Your next step is simple: Choose one evidence-based treatment that fits your situation (NSAIDs for acute pain, or starting a structured exercise program for chronic pain) and commit to trying it consistently for at least 2-3 weeks before evaluating its effectiveness.